 - 2 teaspoons paprika

-- 2 ears of fresh corn, removed from ear
+- 2 ears fresh corn removed from ear

 - In a large soup pot, add olive oil and diced onions.
 Cook over medium high heat, stirring, until onions are translucent and starting to brown.